 Each year, the Committee determines the annual target bonus opportunity for each executive officer.
 Our annual cash incentive compensation is generally structured to deliver payouts when performance targets are achieved or exceeded.
 Threshold, target, and stretch goals are set annually for key statutory operating objectives which we believe align with shareholder value creation - combined ratio, premium growth, and return on equity.
-In February 2022, the Committee approved three equally-weighted performance metrics: combined ratio, premium growth, and return on equity goals.
+In February 2023, the Committee approved three equally-weighted performance metrics: combined ratio, premium growth, and return on equity goals.

 At the end of the performance period to which a particular incentive award relates, the Committee will review our performance relative to the applicable performance goals and recommend payouts based on that performance.
 The Committee generally retains the ability to recommend payouts that are above or below actual performance levels for the applicable performance period.
 For purposes of determining the amount of a payout to recommend, it may also consider infrequent or non-recurring items that are not reflective of ongoing operations, such as the effects of major corporate transactions or other items that the Committee determines, in its judgment, significantly distort the comparability of our actual performance against the performance goals (including financials).
+For fiscal year 2023, the Committee recommended two adjustments that were accretive to the direct written premium growth metric.
+These adjustments resulted in a 2023 adjusted direct written premium growth result of 8.4%, compared to an unadjusted result of 7.4%.
+These adjustments related to premiums that the Company expected to record within direct written premiums in 2023 and were therefore included in the company's 2023 annual plan which was used to establish the performance goals.
+However, these premiums were not retained by the Company for reasons outside of management's control, resulting in lower reported direct written premiums.

-The table below sets forth the goals established for each of the performance metrics in the NI Holdings STIP, and the Company's actual statutory results for 2022.
+The table below sets forth the goals established for each of the performance metrics in the NI Holdings STIP, and the Company's actual statutory results for 2023.